-The User who files an Application.
-This could be the owner or mortgagee of a condominium unit, or a condominium corporation.
+The party that files an Application with the CAT.
+This could be a owner, purchaser or mortgagee of a condominium unit, or a condominium corporation.

 The Condominium Authority Tribunal’s Online Dispute Resolution system.

-An Order that the CAT makes with the Parties’ agreement.
-Consent Orders will typically resolve all of the issues in dispute and will close the case.
+An Order that the CAT makes with the agreement of all of the Parties.
+Consent Orders typically resolve all of the issues in dispute and will close the case.